Uncovering Student Ideas in Science Series

 - Promote student success through continuous assessment

-It's finally here!
-The second volume in the Uncovering Student Ideas in Physical Science- 39 Electricity and Magnetism Formative Assessment Probes by Page Keeley and Rand Harrington is now available as a new release through the NSTA Store.
+The second volume in the Uncovering Student Ideas in Physical Science- 39 Electricity and Magnetism Formative Assessment Probes by Page Keeley and Rand Harrington is now available.
 Check out this latest volume of probes organized around Electric Charge, Electric Circuits, Magnets and Magnetism, and Electromagnetism.
 These probes are for Grades 3-12 students and teachers, and are especially useful in uncovering students' ideas in preparation for engineering design activities that involve electric circuits, magnets, and electromagnets.
 You can read more about this new volume and download a free chapter and probe by clicking here.

-It's here!
-This first book in the USI series that is specifically for K-2 primary grades students and teachers is now available through NSTA or Amazon.com.
-Click here to read more about it and download a free probe ("Is It Made of Parts?") and chapter that includes connections to the NGSS practices and Common Core speaking and listening standards as well as suggestions for using talk moves with the probes.
+This first book in the USI series is specifically for K-2 primary grades students and teachers and is now available through NSTA or Amazon.com.
+Click here to read more about it and download a free probe ("Is It Made of Parts?") and chapter that includes connections to the NGSS practices and speaking and listening standards as well as suggestions for using talk moves with the probes.
 Several of the probes can be revisited with grades 3-5 students.
 The visual nature of these probes is great for use with English language learners.
+This book received the American Educational Publishers (AEP) Distinguished Award for assessment in 2014!

 Interested in acquiring e-versions of the probes?
 You can now purchase Uncovering Student Ideas in Science e-licenses from NSTA for your school or district.
 Click here to for more information.